-The Ambra Gateway is a software application that connects your onsite modalities and PACS to the Ambra Cloud.
-The Ambra Gateway can transfer DICOMs and HL7 messages bidirectionally, powering workflows such as image exchange, query retrieve, and modality worklist.
-The gateway can also be used to route studies between DICOM devices on a local network.
+Ambra Gateway is a software application that connects your onsite modalities and PACS to the Ambra Cloud.
+Ambra Gateway can transfer DICOMs and HL7 messages bidirectionally, powering workflows such as image exchange, query retrieve, and modality worklist.
+Gateway can also be used to route studies between DICOM devices on a local network.

-Request a Gateway by filling out the form to the right.
+Request Gateway by filling out the form to the right.

 - Mark Weathersbee, Envision Radiology

 "Why do we still produce CDs and DVDs with medical images?
 No one’s computer has an optical disk drive.
 Even at Cincinnati Children’s we have to special order drives just to ingest images.
 When Cincinnati Children’s was looking for an image sharing solution we thought the network mattered.
 It turns out it doesn’t.
 Gateways matter.”